mandober/cs-debrief/cs/data/database/02_orm.md

 # Object-Relational Mappers

-EF maps the C# objects to the entities in a RDB.
-This is called *object-relational mapping* and it maps classes, objects and properties to the tables, rows and columns.
+*Object-relational mapping* maps classes, objects and properties to the tables, rows and columns.

 ## Object vs Relation model